<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 ...

-NOTE: *All Okta MyAccount API must include an http 'Accept' header with the value application/json; okta-version=1.0.0 or Okta will reject the request.
+NOTE: All Okta MyAccount API requests must include an HTTP Accept header with the value application/json; okta-version=1.0.0, or Okta rejects the request.

-1. Navigate to Security > API > Authorization Servers ${Auth_Server} > Scopes.
+1. Navigate to Security > API > Authorization Servers > <Auth_Server> > Scopes in the Okta Admin Console.

 2. Click Add Scope.